39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 3. Why is Boghazkoi significant?

-(a) Inscriptions found there mention Vedic gods and goddesses
+(a) Because inscriptions found there mention Vedic deities

-(b) It was a major trade center between Central Asia and Tibet
+(b) Trade center between Central Asia and Tibet

-(c) The original texts of the Vedas were composed there
+(c) The original Vedic text was composed there

 (d) None of the above